anio/flask-app-architecture/readme.md

-# A Better Architecture For Flask-based Application
+# A Different Architecture For Flask-based Application

-This is a Flask application with a better approach and design, and more pythonic code style.
+This is a Flask application with a different approach and design, and also different code style.
 You can use it as a boilerplate code, but it's just a proof-of-concept code.

 ## Easy to write controllers